Sterling Morrison

-Holmes Sterling Morrison Jr. (August 29, 1942 - August 30, 1995) was an American guitarist, best known as one of the founding members of the rock band the Velvet Underground, usually playing electric guitar, occasionally bass guitar, and singing backing vocals.
+Holmes Sterling Morrison Jr. (August 29, 1942 - August 30, 1995) was an American musician, best known as one of the founding members of the rock band the Velvet Underground.
+He usually played electric guitar, occasionally played bass guitar, and provided backing vocals.

-Unlike bandmates Lou Reed, Doug Yule, John Cale, Maureen Tucker and Nico, Morrison never released a solo album or made recordings under his own name.
-He was nevertheless an essential element of the group's sound as a guitarist whose percussive and syncopated rhythm playing and melodic lead parts provided the foil for Lou Reed's improvisational rhythm and lead guitar riffs.
+Unlike his Velvet Underground bandmates Lou Reed, Doug Yule, John Cale, Maureen Tucker, and Nico, Morrison never released a solo album or made recordings under his own name.
+He was nevertheless an essential element of the group's sound, his percussive and syncopated rhythm playing and melodic lead parts providing a foil for Reed's guitar and vocals.

 Biography

 Early years

-Morrison was born on August 29, 1942, in the Long Island town of East Meadow, New York.
+Holmes Sterling Morrison Jr. was born on August 29, 1942, in East Meadow, New York, on Long Island.
 He had two brothers and two sisters.
 His parents divorced when he was young and his mother remarried.
-He first met future Velvet Underground drummer Maureen Tucker during childhood, through her brother Jim, who attended Division Avenue High School in Levittown, New York, with Morrison.
+He met future Velvet Underground drummer Moe Tucker through her brother Jim, with whom he attended Division Avenue High School in Levittown, New York.
 Originally playing trumpet, Morrison switched to guitar after his teacher was drafted.

-Morrison majored in English at the City College of New York.
-While visiting his friend Jim Tucker at Syracuse University, he met Lou Reed, a friend of Tucker and a fellow English student.
-Before Reed graduated in 1964, they met again in New York City in 1963.
-By this time, Reed had met John Cale and was interested in starting a band, so when they encountered Morrison, he was invited to join.
+Morrison majored in English at the City College of New York in Manhattan.
+While visiting Jim Tucker at Syracuse University in Syracuse, New York, he met Lou Reed, a friend of Tucker and a fellow English student.
+They met again in New York City in 1963.
+By this time, Reed had met musician John Cale and was interested in starting a band with him; the two invited Morrison to join.